 Fear is natural.
 It’s a basic biological response essential to our self-preservation.
 At least that’s what I keep telling myself as I climb the 400 steep, narrow steps of Moro Rock, a granite dome in Sequoia National Park whose summit reaches 6,725 feet elevation.

-Right now, the only thing preventing a full-blown panic attack is the fact that my friends Krissa and Manny are with me.
+Right now, the only thing preventing a full-blown panic attack is the fact that two of my friends are with me.

 With shaking hands, I hold tight to the cold, metal railing to steady myself.
 Each step reminds me of the recurring nightmares I have about falling.
 Sometimes I’m in a car, wobbling to and fro on a bridge that’s too narrow for the entire width of the car to fit on.
 Other times I’m clinging to a rooftop of a building in a big city.
 Every time, what lingers long after I wake from the dream is the sensation in my stomach, the feeling of falling as I teetered at the edge of the abyss.